 From a design perspective, what can you do to extend the life of your website?

 Don’t get caught up in the “extreme” of design trends.
-As I write this, single-scroll sites are favored, and so are very long home pages.
+As I write this, single-scroll sites and very long home pages are favored.
 But unless this serves your purpose better than any other option, don’t do it just because it seems like it’s “in.”
 Prioritize usability, functionality, and purpose first.
 Also, keep in mind that simplicity is usually preferable when going for timeless design.